materiaraiding/materiaraiding-old/_ultimate/fru.md

 During this mechanic, every mirror will repeat the mechanics that Shiva is doing, however **red** mirrors will do it after a significant delay.

 The MT will start by pulling the boss across the arena from the blue mirror.
-Melee dps and both tanks will stick close to the boss, whilst the healers and ranged players will step out next to the blue mirror.
+Melee DPS and both tanks will stick close to the boss, whilst the healers and ranged players will step out next to the blue mirror.

-Shiva will then cast **Scythe Kick**, requiring the melees to be close to the boss, and the ranged players being close to the mirror.
+Shiva will then cast **Scythe Kick**, requiring the melees to be close to the boss, and the ranged players being close to the blue mirror.

 As this cast goes off, 4 proximity based AOEs will launch at the players closest to the source (Shiva/Mirror).
 Ranged players should be careful with pointing their protean directly through the middle as they will cleave the melees.